malemay/breakpoint_refinement/README.md

 ## Overview

-This repository contains a pipeline used to update the breakpoint location and sequence content (for insertions) for structural variants (SVs) called from Oxford Nanopore sequencing data.
+This repository contains a pipeline used to update the breakpoint location and sequence content (for insertions) of structural variants (SVs) called from Oxford Nanopore sequencing data.
 This pipeline has only been tested using output from the [Sniffles](https://github.com/fritzsedlazeck/Sniffles) SV caller run on Oxford Nanopore data.
 We may add support for other SV callers or sequencing platforms if there is interest to do so from the community.
 At the moment, only deletions (`SVTYPE=DEL`) and insertions (`SVTYPE=INS`) are supported by the pipeline.